VolhaMakas/rsschool-cv/cv.md

 ----
 ## About

  I am a student at Rolling Scopes School.
 I am studying web-technology, particularly frontend.
 I have almost 10 years experience in dentistry.
-But life changet, me and my family have moved to another country.
+But life has changed, me and my family have moved to another country.
 So I decided to try to change my profession.
 I have good social qualities, calmness and resistance to hard work.

  ----
 ## Skills